wlsong/PyLipID/README.md

 **-pdb**: Provide a PDB structure onto which the binding site information will be mapped.
 Using this flag will open a pymol session at the end of calculation and also save a python file "show_binding_site_info.py" in the -save_dir directory.
 No pymol session will be opened nor python file written out if not specified.

 **-chain**: The chain in the -pdb structure onto which binding site infomation should be mapped.
-This is useful when the pdb structure you provide by -pdb has multiple chains.
+This is useful when the pdb structure you provide via -pdb has multiple chains.

 **Usage example**:
 ```